Deependra-pratap-singh/biodata-form/README.md

-# biodata-form
+# biodata-form and table of country code
-Code for bio Data form
+Code for bio Data form..
+Code for 100 country and its capital..